jchai002/choir-justice-supplies/au/en/setting-up-your-prepaid-account.markdown

 ## How can I add funds to my Prepaid Account?

-Your Prepaid Account will draw funds from the credit card that you added to your account during the activation process.
+Your Prepaid Account will draw funds from the credit card that you added to your account during the actiGSTion process.
 You can add funds to your Prepaid Account by following these instructions:

 1. Log into your Ooma Office Manager at [{{ site.office_link.au }}]({{ site.office_link.au }}/) and navigate to "[Prepaid Account]({{ site.office_link.au }}/#prepaid_account)" under the "Add-Ons" tab.
 2. Click on "Add Funds" under the "Balance" tab.